DallanQ/terraforming_mars_ares_expedition/Manual.md

 6. Shuffle the ocean tiles blue side down and place them on the nine ocean spaces on the board.

-7. **For your first game** instead of performing step 7, find the sixteen green project cards that have a ( white star) next to the card number.
+7. ***For your first game** instead of performing step 7, find the sixteen green project cards that have a ( white star) next to the card number.
 Shuffle them and deal each player four of those cards.
 Place any remaining cards with a (white star) in the discard pile.
 The rest of the project cards are already shuffled.
-Feel free to cut the deck, then deal four more cards to each player.
+Feel free to cut the deck, then deal four more cards to each player.*

+> Image of a green project card with a white star next to its card number (first game).
+> Image of shuffled cards facedown
+> Image of dealt cards

 Shuffle all of the project cards together facedown to form the project card deck.
 Deal each player eight project cards.
 You will keep all of them.
 Split the deck into two piles so that all players can easily reach one of the decks.

-8. **For your first game**, instead of performing step 8, deal each player one of the corporation cards with a (black star) next to its card number.
+8. ***For your first game**, instead of performing step 8, deal each player one of the corporation cards with a (black star) next to its card number.*

 Shuffle all of the corporation cards facedown and deal each player two corporation cards.
 Each player picks one to use for the game and discards the other.
 Return all unused corporation cards to the box.

+> Image of a corporation card with a black star next to its card number (first game)
+> Image of shuffled cards facedown
+> Image of the two dealt cards yellow downward arrow to one dealt card to be used for the game

-**Advanced Rule**: Once you have been dealt your corporations, but before you have chosen which one you want to use, you may discard any number of project cards and draw that same amount.
+***Advanced Rule**: Once you have been dealt your corporations, but before you have chosen which one you want to use, you may discard any number of project cards and draw that same amount.*

 9. Each player receives any starting resources and abilities from their corporation.

+> Image of a card with starting resources and effect
+> Image of three copper cubes, one silver and two golden cubes

 10. Give each player a set of five phase cards corresponding to their player color.

+> Image of five phase cards with individual colour

 11. Start the game.